wmo-im/wis2-global-services-testing/tools/WIS2 Notification Messages/README.md

 The tested Global Broker should then subscribe to all WIS2 Nodes message generation using the CENTRE_ID io-wis2dev-100-test, -101-,...
 In the envisaged test scenario, 200 WIS2 Nodes should be configured.
 So, up to io-wis2dev-299-test.
 Those 200 WIS2 Node will be distributed onto 5 VMs for performance reasons.

+### Using Ansible

+Download :
+- inventory, ansible-playbook,...
+The playbook works with managed nodes running Rocky (or equivalent) Linux.
+- the docker-compose template

+1. Prepare the ansible configuration on the control node (this will need the docker tools) and the managed nodes (ssh access with password-less sudo, for example).
+2. With the IP addresses (or DNS names) of the managed nodes, update the inventory accordingly.
+On each managed node, two docker containers for the message generation will be deployed.
+The values for centre_id must be adapted accordingly.
+Typically, the 1st VM will have 100 to 119 on the 1st container, the 2nd VM will have 120 to 139.
+And so on.
+3. Modify the MQTT_CONFIG_BROKER/USERNAME/PASSWORD/TOPIC as explained above

 ## How to use it ?